renatogusani/SpaceXplorer/README.md

 <img src="images/home-screen.png" alt="Logo" width="852" height="479">

-* **SpaceXplorer Goals are not yet set and might expand to use Official NASA API alongside the Unofficial SpaceX API.**

-SpaceXplorer is a final year project created as part of my BSc in Data Science at National College of Ireland where I explore the SpaceX API with Data Science.
+SpaceXplorer is a final year project created as part of my BSc in Data Science at National College of Ireland where I explore the Space Data with Data Science.

 Here's what you can expect to find on SpaceXplorer.info:
 * The SpaceX API exploration and findings visualized in an unforgettable experience of viewing content.